Why You Shouldn’t Let AI Write Your Book (But Should Still Use It)

 But what about the writers swearing never to touch AI?
 Is it truly the force of evil that indie writers on Threads claim it is?
 Not necessarily.

-AI can be an amazing tool for writers, and can be used to enhance your work.
+AI can be an amazing tool for writers, and could be used to enhance your work.
 You can turn to AI for:

 1. Editing